Stable Quantum-Correlated Many Body States through Engineered Dissipation

 Here $\hat{X}$ and $\hat{Z}$ are Pauli operators whereas $g$ and $J$ denote control parameters.
 For $J > 0$, the model exhibits two quantum phases: an antiferromagnetic phase ($g/J < 1$) with two nearly degenerate ground states ($\sim \ket{+-} ^{\otimes L/2} \pm \ket{-+} ^{\otimes L/2}$, where $\ket{\pm} = \ket{0} \pm \ket{1} $) and a paramagnetic phase ($g/J > 1$) with a unique ground state ($\sim \ket{0} ^{\otimes L}$).
 At the critical point $g/J = 1$, the ground state is most entangled, having an entanglement entropy that grows logarithmically with subsystem size, and quantum correlations that decay as a power law over distance.

-The dissipative cooling described in Fig.~\ref{fig:1} is implemented via $d$ cycles of a periodic quantum circuit (Fig.~\ref{fig:2}A).
+The dissipative cooling described in Fig.~\ref{fig:1} is implemented via $d$ cycles of a periodic quantum circuit on a system of qubits, $Q_1$ through $Q_{\rm L}$ (Fig.~\ref{fig:2}A).
 The quantum circuit includes a Trotter-Suzuki approximation of the time-evolution operator $\hat{U}_\text{TFIM} (\frac{\pi}{2}d) \approx \hat{U}^d$, where:

 Unless otherwise stated, we use $J = 0.25$ for $g/J < 0.6$ and $J = 0.2$ for $g/J \geq 0.6$.
-After each application of $\hat{U}$, the auxiliaries ($Q_{\rm a,1}$ through $Q_{\rm a,M}$) are coupled to the system ($Q_1$ through $Q_{\rm L}$) via a partial iSWAP gate with a tunable angle $\theta$, iSWAP($\theta$) = $e^{i\frac{\theta}{2} (\hat{X}\hat{X} + \hat{Y} \hat{Y})}$, where $\hat{Y}$ is another Pauli operator.
+Within every cycle, each auxiliary ($Q_{\rm a,1}$ through $Q_{\rm a,M}$) is also rotated with a phase gate $Z^h$, where the exponent $h$ effectively controls its energy splitting as illustrated in Fig.~\ref{fig:1}.
+Lastly, the auxiliaries are coupled to the system via a partial iSWAP gate with a tunable angle $\theta$, iSWAP($\theta$) = $e^{i\frac{\theta}{2} (\hat{X}\hat{X} + \hat{Y} \hat{Y})}$, where $\hat{Y}$ is another Pauli operator \cite{ziman_collision_2005}.
 Here $\theta$ controls the system-reservoir coupling $g_\text{sa}$ in Fig.~\ref{fig:1}.
-Lastly, each auxiliary is rotated with a phase gate $Z^h$, where the exponent $h$ effectively controls its energy splitting as illustrated in Fig.~\ref{fig:1}.
-The auxiliaries are reset every 4 circuit cycles to allow sufficient time for energy exchange between the system and the reservoir \cite{Weimer_cooling_2020, SM}.
-In the SM \cite{SM}, we present additional experimental characterization that is used to determine the optimal values of $h$ and $\theta$.
+The auxiliaries are reset every 4 circuit cycles to allow sufficient time for energy exchange between the system and the reservoir \cite{Weimer_cooling_2020}.
+In the SM, we present additional experimental characterization that is used to determine the optimal values of $h$ and $\theta$.
 To demonstrate that our protocol may be applied to any initial state, all initial states used in the TFIM experiments are scrambled states prepared using random circuits having 50 cycles of CZ and single-qubit gates \cite{Boixo2018}.

 We begin by characterizing the energy of the system, $E = \braket{\hat{H}_\text{TFIM}}$, as a function of $d$ and across the two phases of the TFIM.
 Figure~\ref{fig:2}B shows the time-dependent $E/E_0$ for different values of $g/J$, where $E_0$ is the ground state energy.
 We observe that $E/E_0$ increases from 0 at $d = 0$ to a stable value at $d > 50$, which ranges from 0.7 deep in the antiferromagnetic phase ($g/J = 0.4$) to 0.8 deep in the paramagnetic phase ($g/J = 1.8$).
 The site-averaged observables, $\overline{\braket{\hat{X}_j \hat{X}_{j + 1}}}$ and $-\overline{\braket{\hat{Z}_j}}$, show an expected crossing around the critical point of the TFIM, $g/J = 1.0$ (inset to Fig.~\ref{fig:2}B).
 These data are preliminary indications that our dissipative cooling protocol is robust across quantum phase transitions, where the nature of the ground state qualitatively changes.